Air pollution in the United Kingdom: Prehistory to the 20th century

 Through the 1800s, coal-burning for the Industrial Revolution in particular made the UK the world's leading source of carbon-based air pollution by a great margin (surpassed by the United States in 1888 and Germany in 1913).
 Local campaigning societies sprang up to complain about the health risks, such as the Committee for the Consumption of Smoke in Leeds.
-The Alkali Act of 1863 was passed – and intermittently amended – to regulate irritant gaseous hydrochloric acid produced in the Leblanc process to make sodium carbonate, but also the sulphuric acid often caused by emissions from the same factories.
-The Public Health Act was passed in 1875, which legislated not just for the health effects of air pollution but also the visual effects.
+The Alkali Act 1863 was passed – and intermittently amended – to regulate irritant gaseous hydrochloric acid produced in the Leblanc process to make sodium carbonate, but also the sulphuric acid often caused by emissions from the same factories.
+The Public Health Act 1875 was passed, which legislated not just for the health effects of air pollution but also the visual effects.

 Greater scientific efforts to measure air pollution played an increasing part in drawing attention to the problem.
 Robert Angus Smith made the first measurements of acid rain from rain samples in 1852.
-Several decades later, Irish physician and environmental engineer John Switzer Owens and the Committee for the Investigation of Atmospheric Pollution collected and compared pollution using a network of deposit gauges.
+During the early 20th century, scientific studies were driven by the Committee for the Investigation of Atmospheric Pollution (later known as the Advisory Committee on Atmospheric Pollution), a group of scientists including Irish physician and environmental engineer John Switzer Owens and Sir Napier Shaw, linked to the Met Office, who greatly advanced the systematic study and measurement of pollution using a network of deposit gauges.

 Experiments by the London County Council and the Meteorological Council from 1902 to 1903 found that 20% of London fogs were due to smoke alone, all were made denser and longer-lasting by smoke and that the death rate "enormously expands" during the fogs.
 By the 20th century – at least – respiratory diseases were the UK's biggest killers [the death-rate from bronchitis in the UK remained the highest in the world in the early 1950s, 65 per 100,000 in England and Wales, more than twice than of the nearest other country, Belgium].